TedTschopp/tedt.org/_posts/Quotes/2023-04-23-Al-Swearengen-In-life-you-have-to-do-a-lot-o.md

 image-credits-title: ''
 image-description: ''
 image-title: ''

-keywords: ''
+monster-or-magical-or-religious-ideas: ''
-layout: quotes
-location: ''
+year-the-event-took-place: ''
+permalink: /Quotes-Database/:title:output_ext

 mathjax: ''
-monster-or-magical-or-religious-ideas: ''

 order: ''
-permalink: /Quotes-Database/:title:output_ext
-quote: Many times, that's what the fuck life is...
-seo-description: ''
-source: Deadwood 2004
-source-url: ''
-subtitle: ''
-subtitle-url: ''
-tags: ''
-title: ''
-title-url: ''
-update: ''
-year-the-event-took-place: ''
 ---
 In life you have to do a lot of things you don't fucking want to do.
 Many times, that's what the fuck life is... one vile fucking task after another.